FloflisScreens/recovery/README.md

 dd if=/sdcard/recovery-backup.img of=/dev/block/bootdevice/by-name/recovery bs=2048
 ```

-## Signing the packages with the image keys
+## Signing the update packages / patches with the image keys

 ```
 tools/stockerize/stockerize.sh package_root package.zip
 ```

+The zips will be packed and signed with the same keys recovery was generated with.